open-cluster-management-io/enhancements/guidelines/README.md

   in the klusterlet?
 How does an n-2 klusterlet without this feature available behave when this feature is used?
 - Will any other components on the managed cluster change?
-For example, changes to infrastructure configurartion of the managed cluster may be needed before the updading klusterlet or other agent components.
+For example, changes to infrastructure configuration of the managed cluster may be needed before the updating klusterlet or other agent components.

 ## Implementation History